 7. Lush Pink And Aqua

 Lush pink and aqua remind us of fun summers, positivity, and boundless energy!
-As this colour combination is bold and bright, it’s best suited for someone young and full of energy.
+As this colour combination is bold and bright, it’s best suited for someone full of energy.

 8. Orange And Pink

 Pink and orange go together because they’re analogous colours.
 When placed side by side, they give off warm, earthy vibes.
 Like pink and brown, this colour combo is comforting and looks good in the bedroom!
 Check out these pink and orange bed covers that look so inviting we just want to get into our pyjamas!

 This colour combo is more than lush.
 Think unicorns and cotton candy!
 Of course, adjust these colours a few shades darker or a few tints lighter and you can still pull the combo off in a high fashion look.

 For something truly bold, try this combination of a dark purple sweater, bright orange pants, and neon pink heels!

 If you want to add class and elegance to a pretty pink wedding, just add hints of gold everywhere!